andrewjw/site/_posts/2012-05-29-losing-games.md

 Despite the extensive similarities between the game my opinion of the two could hardly be more different.
 Alan Wake is one of the best games I've ever played, while L.A.
 Noire is really quite boring.
-I was trying to work out why I felt so differently about them when I read the following quote in <a href="http://www.amazon.co.uk/gp/product/1449304753/ref=as_li_tf_tl?ie=UTF8&amp;tag=indiegicouk-21&amp;linkCode=as2&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1449304753">Making
+I was trying to work out why I felt so differently about them when I read the following quote in href="http://www.amazon.co.uk/gp/product/1449304753/ref=as_li_tf_tl?ie=UTF8&amp;tag=indiegicouk-21&amp;linkCode=as2&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1449304753">Making
 Isometric Social Real-Time Games with HTML5, CSS3, and JavaScript</a> by Mario Andres Pagella.